Deshadeeth-Thisarana/Titanbot/README.md

   <img src="https://media.giphy.com/media/Qv9p77hBf48DutDzvr/giphy.gif">
 </p>

-Harita is a Telegram group managment bot made using Telethon which makes it modern and faster than most of the exisitng Telegram Chat Managers.
+Titan is a Telegram group managment bot made using Telethon which makes it modern and faster than most of the exisitng Telegram Chat Managers.

-**Harita's features over other bots:**
+**Titan's features over other bots:**
 - Modern
 - Fast
 - Fully open-source